Concerned with mottled brown marks on your skin?

-Lightening spots topically can be hit or miss, but inflammation can be calmed and topical application requires healing the source.
+Lightening spots can be hit or miss topically, but inflammation can be calmed, and topical application requires healing the source.

 Other possible causes of melasma are:

 Oral contraception: 10-25% of women on the pill can expect to suffer from this condition

 Sun Damage and genetics: Over-exposure to UV deepens pigmentation, activating the melanocytes to produce more melanin – especially in those genetically pre-dispositioned to the condition.
 Research has found individuals typically develop this in the summer months, when the sun is the strongest.

-Skin tone: Those more susceptible usually have darker skin tone; Asian women, for instance, with fitzpatrick skin type 3-4, have a 40% chance of getting melasma.
+Skin tone: Those more susceptible usually have darker skin tone; Asian women, such as Fitzpatrick skin type 3-4, have a 40% chance of getting melasma.

 Hormonal Treatment: Whilst the relationship between hormones and this condition is not fully understood, research points to a link between melasma and hormone replacement therapy or intrauterine implants.

-Medications: Certain medications such as anti-seizure medications are known to stimulate melanin, making the skin more prone to pigmentation after exposure to ultraviolet.
+Medications: Certain medications, such as anti-seizure medications, stimulate melanin, making the skin more prone to pigmentation after exposure to ultraviolet.